JC0H/spring_twitch_log/README.md

 # spring_twitch_log

-Website for streamer - insanity , where users can register and win special gifts, using Spting and deployed on Heroku.
+Website for streamer - insanity , where users can register and win special gifts, using Spring and deployed on Heroku.
 This project above are work in progress. https://insanitytv.herokuapp.com/

 ## Built With